grimme-lab/xtb_docs/source/gfnff.rst

    E_{GFN-FF} = E_{cov} + E_{NCI},

 where :math:`E_{cov}` refers to the bonded FF energy and :math:`E_{NCI}` describes the intra- and intermolecular noncovalent interactions.
-In the covalent part interactions are described by asymptotically correct (dissociative) bonding, angular and torsional terms.
+In the covalent part, interactions are described by asymptotically correct (dissociative) bonding, angular and torsional terms.
 Repulsive terms are added for bonded and non-bonded interactions separately.
-Additionally a three-body correction to the nuclear repulsion is added, that extends beyond the sum of pair-wise interactions.
+Additionally, a three-body correction to the nuclear repulsion is added, that extends beyond the sum of pair-wise interactions.

 .. math::
    E_{intra} = E_{bond} + E_{bend} + E_{tors} + E_{rep}^{bond} + E_{abc}^{bond}

-In the noncovalent part, electrostatic interactions are described by an electronegativity equilibrium (EEQ) model.
+In the non-covalent part, electrostatic interactions are described by an electronegativity equilibrium (EEQ) model.
 It is employed to calculate the isotropic electrostatic energy and atomic partial charges.
 Overall GFN-FF uses two sets of EEQ charges.
-One set depends on the standard geometry, whereas another set of charges is exclusively topology based, introducing partial polarizability to the FF method.
+One set depends on the standard geometry, whereas another set of charges is exclusively topology-based, introducing partial polarizability to the FF method.
-Dispersion interactions are taken into account by a topology based version of the D4 scheme, in which the dispersion coefficients are scaled by atomic charges instead of atomic polarizabilities.
+Dispersion interactions are taken into account by a topology-based version of the D4 scheme, in which the dispersion coefficients are scaled by atomic charges instead of atomic polarizabilities.
-For the description of hydrogen and halogen bonds additional charge scaled H- and X- bond corrections are applied to yield the right binding motifs.
+For the description of hydrogen and halogen bonds, additional charge-scaled H- and X- bond corrections are applied to yield the right binding motifs.

 .. math::
    E_{NCI} = E_{IES} + E_{disp} + E_{HB} + E_{XB} + E_{rep}^{NCI}